 Kevin was a commissioned STORY TREE for a special young man with autism.
 We are most proud of the KEVIN tree and hope he brings great joy and autism awareness to all.
 For the story of how this tree came to be, please see the Artist Blog "And Then We Ugly Cried."

 We care deeply about the planet and creating a business that gives back to nature.
-That’s why we’re thrilled to share that we’re partnering with One Tree Planted to plant a tree for every TREE WITH FEELINGS sold.
+That’s why we’re thrilled to share that we are partnered with One Tree Planted to plant a tree for every TREE WITH FEELINGS sold.

 My mom always said the most meaningful gifts are those things that have sentimental value or experiences that create memories.
 Honestly, who remembers what they got for their 18th birthday unless it meant something more than a just a present to open?
 When my twins were turning 18, I wanted to give them something that could be carried in their hearts for a life time.
 I have what they call mirror twins.
 Kevin was different from the moment I could feel him move in my belly.
 I knew in my soul that these twins would have a path not typical of most.
 When he didn’t meet milestones and his sister did, we began a journey of endless doctor’s appointments and therapy sessions that his twin sister was dragged to almost every time.
 Our lives became one of being around extraordinary families who persevered through exhaustion.
 Kevin didn’t communicate socially so Lindsay did the talking.
 Kevin started reading at two and Lindsay was diagnosed with dyslexia later on.
 Kevin didn’t excel in school and Lindsay made honor roll.
 When I expressed my years long odyssey with my twins and my desire to give them a gift that expressed my deep love for their relationship, I commissioned this tree.
 To understand how Tracy perfectly captured their love for one another you must read her blog entry “And then we Ugly Cried.”
 It is the story of how little Lindsay knew the meaning of being a sibling to a person with autism.
 I often tear up when reading Tracy’s blog.
 I tear up when I look at the tree.
 My whole family has ordered the tree because it means more than just a present.
 It shows their love.
 It shows my love.
 It is a gift of the heart.
 It is a gift that parents with a child with autism will immediately understand.